 Improving the device’s battery life and interactive performance will be the primary motive as far as the development is concerned.
 Along with that, new limits will be introduced that refrains apps from running in the background which leads to quick draining of mobile battery and to have a grip on notifications.
 Also, all new multitasking features are set to be added.

 Battery life boost

 To extend the battery life, Google will work on blocking apps performing certain tasks while running in the background.
 Regulation will be imposed, in a way, the applications won’t longer be responding to implicit broadcasts.
-And when an application is idle, there will be restrictions on background services and location updates too.
+And when a mobile application is idle, there will be restrictions on background services and location updates too.

 Limitation over notifications

 This mobile software touches on providing supreme control to users, letting them choose only what they want to see.
 It’s turning out to be one common problem, isn’t?
 Now, Google has planned to effect a great attention in detail user management system by incorporating a feature called Notification channels.